What is data labeling? Choosing between a rule-based vs. machine learning system

 Types of support vector machines

 Support vector machines have different types and variants that provide specific functionalities and address specific problem scenarios.
-Here are two types of SVMs and their significance:
+Here are common types of SVMs and their significance:

 1. Linear SVM.
 Linear SVMs use a linear kernel to create a straight-line decision boundary that separates different classes.
 They are effective when the data is linearly separable or when a linear approximation is sufficient.
 Linear SVMs are computationally efficient and have good interpretability, as the decision boundary is a hyperplane in the input feature space.